Featured image of post How to Setup GitLab Private NPM Registry? Best Practices for Multi-Package and Permission Management

 Registry Description

-Project Registry For permission during publishing, each project can set its own Project Registry for publishing.
+Project Registry To have permissions when publishing, each project can set its own Project Registry to publish.

 Reason Description